 A Q&A with Weaving Instructor Janet Dawson

 For those of you out there who are reading to make the step from weaving patterns to adjusting them to fit your own needs, but are worried about the math, shrinkage, or other issues we have got the web seminar for you!
-In her upcoming live web seminar “Making Printed Patterns Your Own: Techniques for Adapting Weaving Projects to Suit Your Needs,” weaver and teacher Janet Dawson will teach you how to take a published project and make it uniquely yours.
+In her pre-recorded web seminar “Making Printed Patterns Your Own: Techniques for Adapting Weaving Projects to Suit Your Needs,” weaver and teacher Janet Dawson will teach you how to take a published project and make it uniquely yours.
 Janet sat down with us and answered a few questions about herself and her weaving.
-Be sure to check out her webinar on Monday, July 20! –Christina
+Be sure to check out her webinar! –Christina

 Where are you from originally, and where do you currently live?